Powerful storms kill 3 as tornadoes tear through central and southeastern US

 “It was definitely a scary moment. ...
 And I’m glad we’re alive,” Holmes told WDRB-TV.

 Tornadoes were also confirmed in Pennsylvania just outside Pittsburgh, in central Arkansas and in northern West Virginia.
-The West Virginia twister, which started early Wednesday in far eastern Ohio, was at least the 11th tornado this year in the state that sees two tornadoes in an average year.
+The West Virginia twister was at least the 11th tornado this year in the state, which sees two tornadoes in an average year.

 Baseball-sized hail was reported Wednesday in areas just southwest of St. Louis.
 Heavy downpours caused flash flooding and at least one water rescue near Sullivan, a town that was struck by a small tornado just two days earlier.
 Damaging hail also was reported in the Kansas City area.

-Tuesday's storms came a day after parts of the central United States were battered by heavy rain, strong winds, hail and twisters.
+On Monday, parts of the central United States were battered by heavy rain, strong winds, hail and tornadoes, including a deadly twister that ripped through an Oklahoma town.
 Both the Plains and Midwest have been hammered by tornadoes this spring.

 Across the U.S., the entire week is looking stormy.
 The Midwest and the South are expected to get the brunt of the bad weather through the rest of the week, including in Indianapolis, St. Louis, Cincinnati, Nashville and Memphis, Tennessee — cities where more than 21 million people live.
 It should be clear over the weekend.